Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 We get an output that has 8 peaks in it!
 (The peaks are perfectly sharp spikes because both the period and the size of the QFT are powers of 2.)

-I hope this really drives home how superpositions and a probability distributions are different from each other, and combine in interesting ways.
+I hope this really drives home how superpositions and probability distributions are different from each other.
 The input register contains a superposition with period 8, but we don't know which one.
 If we find out which one by measuring the ancilla register, the input register will still contain a superposition with period 8.
 The frequency spectrum will still have 8 peaks in it.